“Sugar and spice and all things nice, that’s what little girls are made of.”

 Observe your girls with their dolls and stuffed toys, and chances are you’ll find yourself smiling at how much of yourself you see in her.
 Little girls are often great caretakers of their stuffed animals and Barbies and can be very nurturing and protective towards their younger siblings as well.
 The “mothering” instinct is strong.

 You can plan all sorts of fun girly dates with your mini-me, things you could never do with boys around.
 Book mani-pedi dates, or enjoy an indulgent high tea; watch a chick flick with your tween, or flip through magazines with your teen, or take up a baking or beading course together.
 Of course, not all girls are into the so-called “girly stuff”, but chances are you’ll find a few ways you can easily engage with your daughter’s interests.

 6. They remember birthdays better

-In general, girls are more likely to remember events like birthdays and anniversaries, and to make special effort to celebrate these times.
+In general, girls are more likely to remember events like birthdays and anniversaries and to make a special effort to celebrate these times.
 She’ll make you a card, buy you a gift, or arrange a vase of flowers just for you.
 She might even serve you breakfast in bed!
-Again, no one’s saying sons don’t do these things, but girls are generally better at remembering those dates that matter,
+Again, no one’s saying sons don’t do these things, but girls are generally better at remembering those dates that matter.